leeaustinadams/rusttracer/README.md

-#RustTracer
+# RustTracer

+I've never written more than Hello World in Rust.
 I haven't written a raytracer in years and years.
 Not much graphics code at all actually.
+You might even say I'm ... *ahem* a bity rusty.

-And I've never written more than Hello World in Rust.
-So what better project could there be than to write a raytracer in Rust?
+Anyways, what better project could there be than to write a raytracer in Rust?

-&copy; Lee Austin Adams 2019
+Follow along here and at https://4d4ms.com